 But if Obama's support slumps significantly and if that appears to drag down American approval numbers in the process, this might be sign of a broader disappointment with and frustration with Washington.
 The world looked to Obama to close the Guantanamo Bay, Cuba, prison, to end the wars in Iraq and Afghanistan and to lead the effort to halt climate change, among other things.
 Global publics may judge him, and by extension the United States, harshly on these issues.

 But there are also substantive consequences to U.S. dysfunctionality over the last year.
 Washington's failure to pass climate change legislation contributed to the decision at the Copenhagen climate summit in December that each nation should be allowed to do its own thing on curbing carbon emissions.
 That result increases the likelihood European nations will try to impose border taxes on carbon-intensive imports to protect their more ambitious climate change efforts.
 U.S. exporters may yet rue the day Congress failed to act.

 Moreover, if Washington is seen as weakened, inward-looking and preoccupied, other governments may decide they have no choice but to hedge their bets in future dealings with China and Russia, undermining and complicating U.S. foreign policy leadership.
 "This is a seminal moment in the relative decline of American power," said Niblett.
 "Can President Obama regain elements of American world leadership?"

 To do that, Washington, especially Congress, needs to act decisively on the major issues before it.

-This article appears in the Feb.
-27, 2010, edition of National Journal Daily.
+This article appears in the February 27, 2010 edition of NJ Daily.